-When the coronavirus hit the US, the food and beverage industry found itself on the front lines of a war.
-What followed has been a massive transformation likely to have lasting consequences for the industry and the nation.
-Food and beverage before the virus will not resemble the industry during or after.
+When COVID-19 hit the US, the food and beverage industry found itself in a scramble to adapt and stay afloat.
+The massive transformation that followed is likely to have lasting consequences for the industry and the nation.
+The industry before the virus will not resemble the industry during or after.

-The industry has adapted at a rapid pace, responding with ideas and measures to protect employees and customers, and keep up with demand.
+The industry has adapted and responded with ideas and measures to protect employees and customers, all while keeping up with demand.
 Despite fighting the uphill struggle to stay in business, food and beverage companies have innovated and adapted.
 Here are some of the ways business are adapting and contributing during this global crisis.

 Innovating Under Pressure